 Courses with a number under 100 (such as ENG095) are not applicable toward a Bachelor of Applied Science degree at WNC.

-The mission of the Bachelor of Technology degree in Construction Management is to prepare students for entry level and mid-level positions within the various construction industry disciplines, and to meet the goals of the Technology Division.
+The mission of the Bachelor of Applied Science degree in Construction Management is to prepare students for entry level and mid-level positions within the various construction industry disciplines, and to meet the goals of the Technology Division.

-Upon completing the Bachelor of Technology in Construction Management program, students will be able to demonstrate:
+Upon completing the Bachelor of Applied Science in Construction Management program, students will be able to demonstrate:

 - Knowledge in basic economic principles, business principles and construction accounting, finances, and law